The World's Former End (abbreviation: WFE) is a former secret location in Phoenotopia: The Lost Journey situated

 The Great Boss of Earth is the intermediate boss in Phoenotopia: The Lost Journey, and is the final boss prior to the expansion stages (story chapters 5 to 12) in this said expansion version.
 It is located at the very end of the World's Former End area where the entrance is met after the area with two Plant Dogs, where it serves as the more powerful variation of Master Computer, which the latter boss is required to be defeat to unlock this most pivotal boss of the game.
 Just like the Master Computer, the Great Boss of Earth follows a specific pattern of attacks from which it never deviates.
 These attacks are as follows:

-[Phase 1]: The Great Boss of Earth will shoot multiple small plasma beams rapidly and seek Gale.
+[Phase 1]: The Great Boss of Earth will shoot multiple small plasma beams that seek Gale before shooting rapidly.
 Its small plasma beams' damage is 12 HP (8 HP with the Ancient Armor equipped).

-[Phase 2]: It will shoot a dead ray of plasma beams in two directions for a few seconds.
+[Phase 2]: It will shoot a wide ray of plasma beams in two directions spinning clockwise on the opposite sides of the boss' ray shooters for a few seconds.
 Its dead ray of plasma beams' damage is 12 HP (8 HP with the Ancient Armor equipped).

-[Phase 3]: Next, it will splat some heavy duty explosions at random locations with an incoming warning sign shown before the explosion.
-Its explosions deal a damage of of 16 HP (11 HP with the Ancient Armor equipped).
+[Phase 3]: Next, it will splat some heavy duty explosions at random locations that are far away from the boss with an incoming warning sign shown before the explosion, and will also shoot 3-4 big electric magic balls that seek the player.
+Its explosions and the big electric magic attack both deal a damage of 16 HP (11 HP with the Ancient Armor equipped).

 [Special phase]: If you not attack the boss even with only one hit, it will release a giant electric magic that deals massive damage to Gale, even when you are far away from the boss.
 Its giant electric magic deals a damage of 20 HP (14 HP with the Ancient Armor equipped).

-In order to attack the Great Boss of Earth, the player will have to wait for the stage where the boss splat some explosions at random locations or when the boss is shooting a big electric magic that the boss seek you before shooting it.
-Be wary that you need to take many attacks as possible during the later two phases of the boss' attack or otherwise the boss will release a giant electric magic that deals a massive 20 damage to the player at a maximum, and potentially waste the time and food while defeating this boss.
+In order to attack the Great Boss of Earth, the player will have to use the artifact during the phase where the boss splat some explosions at random locations while also shooting 3-4 big electric magic balls that seek the player (phase 3 where the attacks deal 16 damage), after which, the core of the boss will be disabled, it will land on the ground, and you will be able to attack it.
+After 5 seconds of disabling the core, its core will be re-enabled and will start the attack again from the first phase.
+Be wary that you need to take many attacks as possible during the third phase of the boss' attack or otherwise without a single hit, the boss will release a giant electric magic that deals a massive 20 HP in damage to the player at a maximum, and potentially waste the time and food while defeating this boss.

 This pivotal boss has 500 HP in total, slightly higher than that of the Master Computer with 450 HP.
-It takes 25 normal Morning Star attacks to defeat this boss.
+It takes 25 normal Morning Star attacks to defeat this boss without Rebirth buffs.

 Aside from Mul Cavern, this is the only location where the Blue Wisps appear spontaneously rather than being limited to Zophiel Statues.